 Very high protein diets are dangerous

-Some fad diets promote very high protein intakes of between 200 and 400g per day.
-This is more than five times the amount recommended in the Australian Dietary Guidelines.
+Some fad diets promote very high protein intakes of between 200 and 400 g per day.
+This is more than 5 times the amount recommended in the Australian Dietary Guidelines.

 The protein recommendations in the Guidelines provide enough protein to build and repair muscles, even for body builders and athletes.